stegianna/MyTEDx/README.md

-# TCM
+# Mobile and Cloud Technologies
-Mobile and Cloud Technolgies
+Repository containing the laboratory project of the Mobile & Cloud Techologies course